 Are you wondering what “friends with benefits” actually means?
 Perhaps you’ve heard the term come up in movies and TV shows or have seen the acronym FWB and were unsure what kind of relationship that was.
 Maybe you are simply trying to determine if it’s the right situation for you.
 Whatever the case may be, in order to make a friends with benefits relationship work, it’s important to understand what this kind of casual connection truly means and entails.

-In the most basic sense, a friends with benefits relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
-In other words, people involved in a friends with benefits relationship clearly enjoy spending time together and hooking up, but their relationship isn’t romantic and has no strings attached.
+A friends with benefits relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
+People involved in a friends with benefits relationship clearly enjoy spending time together and hooking up, but their relationship isn’t romantic and has no strings attached.

 Is a friends with benefits relationship right for you?